 Y’all know I love an easy meal where everything cooks together.
 If you feel the same you’re going to be on board with this Sweet Mustard Sheet Pan Chicken.
 It bakes with roasted potatoes and brussels sprouts.
 Everything you need for dinner!

-This sauce is so good I coated the potatoes in it too.
+It’s so good I coat the potatoes in it too.
 A little tangy and a little sweet.
 Just wait until you try it.
 It’s tasty and addictive.
-You’ll be licking your fingers.
-A lot.

-Everything bakes on an aluminum foil lined baking sheet in a single layer.
-You’ll divide the sheet into thirds so you have a section for chicken, a section for potatoes, and a section for brussels sprouts.
+You’ll have a section for chicken, a section for potatoes, and a section for brussels sprouts.
 The chicken and potatoes will start baking first and the brussels sprouts get added after 15 minutes.

 I can’t wait for you to try this!
 I’m certain you’ll enjoy it as much as my family does.